lightstep/opentelemetry-examples/collector/hadoop/README.md

 Installation of the OpenTelemetry Collector varies, please refer to the [collector documentation](https://opentelemetry.io/docs/collector/) for more information.

-The example configuration, used for this project shows using processors to add metrics with Lightstep Observability, add the following to your collector's configuration file:
+The example configuration, used for this project shows using processors to add metrics with Cloud Observability Observability, add the following to your collector's configuration file:

 ``` yaml
 # add the receiver configuration for your integration